What are long-chain fatty acid oxidation disorders (LC-FAOD)?

 To inherit LC-FAOD, both parents must be carriers.

-Each child inherits two copies of the abnormal gene—one from each parent.
+Each child inherits two copies of the abnormal gene—generally one from each parent.

 With each pregnancy, parents have a: